astrokachi/paystack-biller/README.md

-# ResQ: A Trust-Based System That Never Leaves You Stranded
+# Resq: A Trust-Based System That Never Leaves You Stranded

 ## Overview
-ResQ is an innovative payment solution that allows friends to support each other financially in times of need.
+Resq is an innovative payment solution that allows friends to support each other financially in times of need.
 The system creates a safety net by enabling trusted users to bill their friends' cards when they're in a bind, while maintaining transparency and control.

 ## Core Features